Self-Organizing Flows in Social Networks: Introduction

 Interestingly, bounded budget network formation games have already been considered.
 Bounded budget connection games~\cite{Laoutaris:2008:BBCGames} consider a bound on each user's budget in creating edges, with the objective being the minimization of the sum of weighted distances to other nodes.
 A similar model is considered in~\cite{Bei:2011:BoundedBetweenness} where each user's objective is to maximize his influence, measured using betweenness centrality.
 In our work however, rather than minimizing distance to any node, we consider a formation game with the objective of ensuring connections to a subset of flows of interest, without regard to the particular nodes.

 The notion of connecting to users that can provide a content flow of interest is similar to peer-to-peer live streaming systems~\cite{Massoulie08_p2p}.
 Unlike peer-to-peer streaming, we do not aim to satisfy flow rates, rather our aim is to connect to as many sets of relevant flows as possible.
 Moreover, our model allows differing user interests.

-To the best of our knowledge the only work considering content dissemination with some game-theoretical approach concerns the b-matching and acyclic preference systems studied in the context of peer-to-peer applications~\cite{Gai07_acyclic}.
+The stability of connecting users of a peer-to-peer network according to some affinities between users was studied using b-matching and acyclic preference systems~\cite{Gai07_acyclic}.
 As a generalization of the stable marriages problem, those systems consider configurations of undirected edges based on mutual acceptance of an edge, whereas unilateral decision is more suitable in our model.
 Our model is more intricate in the sense that connections are based not only on preferences but also on complementarity of content obtained through various connections.

+Most notably, a model similar to ours has been independently developed in~\cite{augustin2014}.
+The authors propose a model for explaining how social media can provide efficient filtering of information.
+They model online exchange of media information with three type of actors: official media sites that provide fresh news every day, bloggers that relay some of these news and users that access these news through bloggers.
+The model also includes a game-theoretical part where the players are the bloggers.
+The strategy of a blogger is the set of news he decides to relay and his utility is the number of users following him.
+Conversely to our model, this is not a network formation game.
+However, it could be interesting to see if both approaches can be mixed together for modeling multi-hop relaying where bloggers can also relay other bloggers.

 In Section~\ref{sec:doubling} we model the space of user interests by a metric space with low doubling dimension.
 Modeling interests of users through a metric space seems a natural approach and bounded growth metrics, or more generally doubling metrics, have shown to be very a general model~\cite{DBLP:journals/mst/PlaxtonRR99} that can capture general situations, while still providing an algorithmic perspective.
 The doubling dimension extends the notion of dimension from Euclidean spaces to arbitrary metric spaces.
 It has proven to be useful in many application domains such as nearest neighbor queries to databases~\cite{clarkson1999nearest}, network construction~\cite{DBLP:conf/soda/AbrahamMD04}, closest server selction~\cite{DBLP:conf/stoc/KargerR02}, etc. Doubling metrics have notably been used to model distances in networks such as Internet~\cite{flv08}.